-The Head Coach of Australian Men’s Basketball said “If there was one single factor that helped this team perform at the level they did, it was the recovery program”.
-Tour de France Legend Lance Armstrong also remarked “Recovery is the name of the game.. whoever recovers the fastest does the best.”
+The Head Coach of Australian Men’s Basketball said: “If there was one single factor that helped this team perform at the level they did, it was the recovery program”.
+Tour de France Legend Lance Armstrong also remarked “Recovery is the name of the game. whoever recovers the fastest does the best.”

 Cycling recovery is often mistaken as just rest – but it is so much more than that.
-Cycling recovery is a very crucial part of training strategy that many amateur athletes are unaware of.
+Cycling recovery is a very crucial part of the training strategy that many amateur athletes are unaware of.
 Athletes are always looking to train and to find new training methods to make themselves faster, stronger and better.
-Yet, in order for the body to adapt to the training at the high intensity, there must be appropriate recovery strategies in place.
+Yet, in order for the body to adapt to the training at a high intensity, there must be appropriate recovery strategies in place.

 In this article, we will explore a number of recovery strategies that have been used widely by elite athletes and their coaches successfully.
 These strategies are vital to aid the athlete to optimise their training and reduce the risk of illness and injury.
 They include the use of compression garments, contrast baths, appropriate nutrition, passive and active recovery, sports massage and flotation tanks.

 There are two types of cycling recovery strategies, fundamental and advanced strategies.
 Fundamental strategies would include passive rest, cool down and nutritional recovery.
-Advanced strategies comprise of self massage, active recovery, contrast bath, sports massage and the use of flotation tanks.
+Advanced strategies comprise of self-massage, active recovery, contrast bath, sports massage and the use of flotation tanks.

 Fundamental Cycling Recovery Strategies

 Passive rest, particularly sleeping, is a key and vital component of recovery.
-An athlete must have sufficient sleep to allow the body to repair and adapt to the physiological and psychological demands.
+An athlete must have sufficient sleep to allow the body to repair and adapt to physiological and psychological demands.
 Continuous training over the days without sufficient rest will put the body at risk of injury and illness.
 It is recommended that adults should have 7-9 hours of sleep and adolescents up to 10 hours if possible.

 Another under-utilised type of cycling recovery is the cool down after a major race or intense training.
 It involves light exercises such as stretches that slows down the cardiovascular system.
 It is common to see athletes hitting the shower or resting immediately after a major workout.
-Many do not recognise the value of a proper cool down session in their training regimen.
+Many do not recognise the value of a proper cool-down session in their training regimen.
 A serious cyclist looking to maximise each training session should treat cooling down as importantly as the training itself.
 There are many benefits such as muscular relaxation, improved removal of lactate waste material and reduction of muscle soreness.
-A proper cool down session also allows your body to recover faster from the strenuous bout of training or competition.
+A proper cool-down session also allows your body to recover faster from the strenuous bout of training or competition.